ircmaxell/resume/testimonials/2019-05-Westbrook Johnson.md

 ## Recommendation

-If you're looking for someone to build or lead a team of engineers as they face interesting technical challenges in build a successful product focused business while realizing valuable personal and professional goals, then you should talk to Anthony, now.
+If you're looking for someone to build or lead a team of engineers as they face interesting technical challenges in building a successful product focused business while realizing valuable personal and professional goals then you should talk to Anthony, now.

 ## What is your most memorable accomplishment together

-With Anthony's insightful leadership and steadfast support we took on the task of bringing the live classroom experience offered at Lingo Live in house.
-We replaced third party offerings like Slack and Google hangouts while refocusing the experience away from raw video conferencing to position the software to more uniquely support the challenges of learning the skills of language and communication skills.
+With Anthony's insightful leadership and steadfast support we took on the task of bringing the classroom experience offered at Lingo Live in house.
+We replaced third party offerings like Slack and Google hangouts while refocusing the experience away from raw video conferencing and position the software to more uniquely support the challenges of learning the skills of language and communication skills.

 ## Biggest Strengths

+- seeing the connection between solid technical offerings and business goals
+- taking on new and varied responsibilities with grace and skill
 - decomposing complex technical requirements
 - setting attainable work goals across teams of varied experience and technical specialty
 - supporting the personal and professional growth of his direct reports